Tinnitus and Stress: A Strong Connection

 tinnitus and stress can be so bad, its like listening to a jackhammer.

-At the same time, persistent tinnitus can be disturbing to the point where it acts to amplify stress (i.e. tinnitus caused the stress).
+At the same time, persistent tinnitus can be disturbing to the point where it becomes an independent source of stress.
 When people get anxiety secondary to tinnitus, an inflammatory response can occur in the brain (much like a migraine).
 This inflammation then amplifies the existing tinnitus sound even louder.

 Anxiety is defined as a response to perceived threats, characterized by apprehension, worry, and fear, and often accompanied by physical symptoms.
 Anxiety disorders, including generalized anxiety disorder, social anxiety disorder, panic disorder, and specific phobias, involve persistent and excessive anxiety symptoms that may significantly impact daily functioning.